Boroughs | Kingston upon Thames

 PLANNING STATUS: Resolution to Approve

-Cambridge Road Estate, KT1
+Cambridge Road Estate, Kingston

-Cambridge Road Estate, KT1
+Cambridge Road Estate, Kingston

 The 197,000 sqm Cambridge Road Estate (CRE) regeneration programme will deliver 2,170 homes including 767 social rented homes and 100 shared equity/shared ownership homes aimed at existing owner occupiers on the estate.
 Delivered through a joint venture between the council and Countryside Properties, the project will include major opportunities for employment, training, health and well-being for residents as well as economic opportunities for local businesses.